GF2++

 Note

-In each case, the size of the source and destinations must match exactly and that condition is always checked unless the NDEBUG flag is set at compile time.
+In each case, the number of bits in the source and destination must match exactly and that condition is always checked unless the NDEBUG flag is set at compile time.
 You can always use a gf2::BitSpan to copy a subset of bits if needed.
+However, the underlying word types need not match, so you can copy between bit-stores that use different underlying word types.
+You can use the gf2::copy method to convert between different Word type stores (e.g., from BitVector<u32> to BitVector<u8>) as long as the size of the source and destinations match.

 Random Fills